smyers119/offline-pki/README.md

 ## Image creation

-To build the SD card image:
+To build the SD card image (targeted for the Sweet Potato):

 ```shell
 nix build --system aarch64-linux .\#sdcard